AresMUSH/aresmush/plugins/chargen/help/en/chargen_tutorial.md

 ## Web and Game Chargen

-On some games, you can complete chargen entirely on the web portal (typically under Play -> Create a Character).
+On some games, you can complete chargen entirely on the web portal (typically under Play -> Character Creation).

 ![Chargen Page Screenshot](https://aresmush.com/images/help-images/chargen.png)